4ss0/4ss0/README.md

 - Hi, I’m @4ss0
-- I’m interested in Bitcoin and Cryptocurrencies & Smart Contracts in general
+- I’m interested in Bitcoin
-- I’m currently developing in Rust, Solidity, Python
+- I’m currently developing in Rust and Python
 - Collaborating on Stratum V2 Project
 - How to reach me: DM me